Raymond James slashes price target on D.R. Horton Inc. [DHI] – find out why.

 Raymond James have made an estimate for D.R.
 Horton Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on October 21, 2022.
 The new note on the price target was released on September 19, 2022, representing the official price target for D.R.
 Horton Inc. stock.
 Previously, the target price had yet another raise to $89, while Credit Suisse analysts kept a Neutral rating on DHI stock.

 The Average True Range (ATR) for D.R.
-Horton Inc. is set at 3.14, with the Price to Sales ratio for DHI stock in the period of the last 12 months amounting to 0.87.
-The Price to Book ratio for the last quarter was 1.64, with the Price to Cash per share for the same quarter was set at 4.80.
+Horton Inc. is set at 2.82, with the Price to Sales ratio for DHI stock in the period of the last 12 months amounting to 0.87.
+The Price to Book ratio for the last quarter was 1.54, with the Price to Cash per share for the same quarter was set at 7.54.
+Price to Free Cash Flow for DHI in the course of the last twelve months was 298.33.

 Trading performance analysis for DHI stock